zarmeen2/cs598/report.md

 ### Identifying Correlations

 With the lag features, there were now 69 predictors in the model.
-Viewing a correlation matrix for all 69 x 69 variables would be tricky, so I decided to first identify the top 40 features correlated with the target.
+Visualizing a correlation matrix for all 69 x 69 variables would be tricky, so I decided to first identify the top 40 features correlated with the target.

 ![Target Correlations](plots/target_corr.png)